slowernews/wisdom-tldr/README.md

 > *'If you concentrate on what you don’t have, you will never, ever have enough. -- Oprah Winfrey*

+> *'Birthdays, Anniversaries, New Years are all special.
+Always leave a year better than you started it.'*

+===
+###On optimism vs pessimism

 > *'A pessimist sees a difficulty in every opportunity.
 An optimist sees a opportunity in every difficulty.'*

 > *'While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path.'*

+> *'Cancel your pity party.
+Pull yourself together and take total ownership for everything in your life.'*

+> *'Unless you’re winning, most of life will seem hideously unfair to you.'*

 ===
 ###On habits